It’s the birth of Berlin-Indian food. It’s called Tiffin.

 Subcontinental Cuisine.
 Like mummy used to make.

-I went to meet Sachin Obaid and Suleman Aslam in the prep kitchen of Zed’s wonderful Moksa.
+I went to meet Sachin Obaid and Suleman Thakar in the prep kitchen of Zed’s wonderful Moksa.
 All the time I was there, I was thinking: why the fuck’s Zed letting these guys work here when they’re clearly direct competition to his own business?
 It’s just testament to Zed’s appreciation of good Indian food, I guess.

 A quick introduction: these chaps aren’t Berlin food newbies.
 Sachin’s a long-established Berlin foodie and pop-up scene veteran and Suleman helms both Khwan and Mitte’s Messer.